 The 51st (Free) State is a project generated at Stateville Prison, where over the last year research and discussions have centered around the idea of a nation of incarcerated people.
-The prison population in the U.S. is, indeed, the size of a country and uses the resources of some nation states.
-The struggles, pains, joys, hopes, creativity, intellect, and vision of the 2.2 million people incarcerated in the U.S. also reflect that of any other nation of people.
-The 51st (Free) State is a body of work that includes emblems, songs, choreography, graphic narratives, and stage sets to connect thousands of people incarcerated across the nation through a spatio-political imaginary.
-Far from being disposable, this community is one and with a certain kind of sovereignty, where making a speculative state of freedom is a means to achieve a real state of freedom.
+The prison population in the U.S. is, indeed, the size of some nation states.
+The struggles, pains, joys, hopes, creativity, intellect, and vision of the 2.2 million people incarcerated in the U.S. also reflect that of other nations of people.
+The 51st (Free) State is a body of work that includes emblems, songs, choreography, graphic narratives, and stage sets to connect the thousands of people incarcerated across the nation through a spatio-political imaginary.
+Far from being disposable, this community is one with a certain kind of sovereignty, and constructing a speculative state of freedom is a means to achieve a corporeal state of freedom.

 The works displayed in the windows at Uri Eichen Gallery are a set of nation-state emblems that articulate belonging for The 51st (Free) State.
 Artists included: Robert Curry, Ike Easley, Darrell Fair, Antoine Ford, Lamaine Jefferson, John Knight, Derrick Parks, Rayon Sampson, Johnny Taylor, Antwan Tyler, and Kevin Walker.